 CANALÓN

-A gutter is a component of the rainwater drainage system.
-Generally installed along roofs.
-Gutters are essential for protecting building foundations and walls against moisture and water damage.
+A gutter, an element of the rainwater drainage system.
+Generally, it is installed along the roofs.
+Canalones are essential to protect the foundations and walls of the building against moisture and water damage.

 CARPINTERO